Gowling trainee recruitment

 The Legal Cheek View

 Gowling WLG is the now well-established result of a 2016 merger between British firm Wragge Lawrence Graham & Co and Canadian giant Gowlings.
 The firm boasts deep roots in both Birmingham and London, through its earlier incarnations as Wragge & Co and Lawrence Graham (which themselves merged in 2014).
 Wragge has long been a major player in Birmingham — arguably the city’s biggest name — with its history going back to 1834.
 Lawrence Graham has similarly venerable heritage in London and dates back even further, having been founded in 1730.
-The firm have also opened a brand-new office in Leeds for their housing development team, giving them a trio of UK bases covering north to south.
+The firm also has an office in Leeds for their housing development team, giving them a trio of UK bases covering north to south.

 Continue reading